Our mission is to eliminate preventable vision loss in children.

-This is an online resource center for parents and patients seeking information about a specific childhood eye condition, or searching for information about routine eye health in children.
+Housed on ChildrensEyeFoundation.org, this is an online resource center for parents and patients seeking trustworthy information about a specific childhood eye condition, or searching for information about routine eye health in children.
 Learn about childhood eye conditions.
 Find a pediatric ophthalmologist.
 Know the warning signs.
 Find answers to frequently asked questions.
 Watch stories from other parents.
-Every parent should know if their child’s eyes are healthy, and should be empowered with education about specific conditions.
+Every parent should know if their child’s eyes are healthy and should be empowered with education about specific conditions.
 The information on this site is composed and reviewed by trustworthy experts in pediatric ophthalmology and strabismus from the American Association for Pediatric Ophthalmology and Strabismus (AAPOS).

 This program supports the training of pediatric eye care specialists and makes eye care services more available in underserved regions worldwide.
-These grants are given to international pediatric ophthalmologists who do not otherwise have the means to attend the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) Annual Meeting, where they have the opportunity to learn about the latest innovations in procedures and technology, engage with other pediatric ophthalmologists about what they are doing in their practices, and establish valuable connections in the field.
-Recipients of the Travel Grants return to their home countries with new skills, knowledge, and relationships that benefit their patients and allow them to train others and improve care.
+These grants are given to international pediatric ophthalmologists who do not otherwise have the means to attend the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) Annual Meeting, where they have the opportunity to learn about the latest innovations in procedures and technology, and engage with other pediatric ophthalmologists about what they are doing in their practices.
+Recipients return to their home countries with new skills, knowledge, and relationships that benefit their patients and allow them to train others and improve care.

-Dedicated to supporting new research into strabismus, amblyopia, & other eye diseases to improve diagnosis & treatment for children with these diseases.
+Dedicated to supporting new research into strabismus, amblyopia and other eye diseases to improve diagnosis & treatment for children with these diseases.
 These grants fund research that can help eliminate preventable vision loss in children.
 Since 1970, Children’s Eye Foundation of AAPOS has granted over $1 million in support of research to advance the understanding of, and care for, children with eye and visual system disorders and for adults with strabismus.
 Click here to see a list of past research grants awarded by CEF/FAAPOS.

-Frank D. Costenbader Lecture – Inaugurated in 1974 to honor this renowned strabismologist and the founder of the specialty of pediatric ophthalmology, this lecture is presented annually at the AAPOS Scientific Conference.
+Frank D. Costenbader Lecture – Inaugurated in 1974 to honor this renowned strabismologist and the founder of the specialty of pediatric ophthalmology, this lecture is presented annually at the AAPOS Annual Meeting.

 $10 provides educational resources for our Screen Eyes Early campaign to heighten awareness about childhood vision loss.

-$20 a month for a year – if 10 people make a donation of this size, CEF can send a doctor from an underserved country with a high rate of preventable childhood blindness to the AAPOS Annual Scientific Conference to learn the latest advancements in the treatment and prevention of vision disorders in children.
+$20 a month for a year – if 10 people make a donation of this size, CEF/FAAPOS can send a doctor from an underserved country with a high rate of preventable childhood blindness to the AAPOS Annual Meeting to learn the latest advancements in the treatment and prevention of vision disorders in children.

-$40 a month for a year – if just 2 people make a donation of this size, CEF can send a pediatric ophthalmologist to present the esteemed Costenbader Lecture at the annual AAPOS Scientific conference, the world’s premier annual meeting on pediatric ophthalmology and strabismus.
+$40 a month for a year – if just 2 people make a donation of this size, CEF/FAAPOS can send a pediatric ophthalmologist to present the esteemed Costenbader Lecture at the annual AAPOS Annual Meeting, the world’s premier conference on pediatric ophthalmology and strabismus.

-$50 – if every AAPOS member made a donation of this size, CEF could award 10 Early Investigator Research Grants to qualified researchers.
-These $10,000 seed grants fund critical research could lead to the next generation of advancements in preventing, treating or eradicating childhood eye diseases, and these grants help pediatric ophthalmologists launch careers as physician scientists.
+$50 – if every AAPOS member made a donation of this size, CEF/FAAPOS could award 10 Early Investigator Research Grants to qualified researchers.
+These $10,000 seed grants fund critical research could lead to the next generation of advancements in preventing, treating or eradicating childhood eye diseases, and these grants help pediatric ophthalmologists launch careers as physician-scientists.

 $100 honors the extraordinary achievements featured in the Pediatric Ophthalmology & Strabismus Hall of Fame, preserving the history of the profession and inspiring the future by highlighting magnificent achievements.